 Finding the Best Places to Retire Since 2006!

-Lafayette's Old Town is small but has eateries, museums and shops, many adorned with murals.
-The community enjoys numerous celebrations, including an art night out and a Peach Festival.
+Lafayette's Old Town is small but cute with eateries, museums and shops, many adorned with murals.
+Locals enjoy numerous celebrations, including an art night out and a Peach Festival.
 An arts commission and Arts Lafayette supports the burgeoning arts scene.
 The Theater Company of Lafayette, the Book Arts League, and the Colorado Center for Musical Arts all make their home here.
 The town maintains 20 neighborhood parks, and Waneka Lake has boat rentals and fitness trails.
 The Burger Recreation Center has racquetball courts, a running track, and a 3-pool aquatics area.
 The city's Indian Peaks Golf Course was designed by Hale Irwin and boasts sweeping views.
 Thomas Open Space has a solar project and sustainable farming outreach.

 Neighborhoods range from very modest to very expensive and well manicured.
 Many residents are white collar and commute to Boulder for work.

 Population: 32,000 (city proper)

 Cost of Living: 40% above the national average.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 20s, 30s and 40s.
 On average, the area receives 14 of rain and 43 inches of snow per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes